E1pp/weave/docs/intro.md

 pool.Stop();
 ```
-`Result<T>` represents and object which be either the value itself or an error -- just in case the evaluation aborts for some reason.
-The underlying type is `tl::expected<T, std::error_code>` allowing you to use `expected` library API on these objects. `weave` provides convenient functions `result::Ok` and `result::Err` for return types in futures.
+`Result<T>` represents an object which is either the value itself or an error -- just in case the evaluation aborts for some reason.
+The underlying type is `tl::expected<T, std::error_code>` which allows you to use `expected` library API on these objects. `weave` provides convenient functions `result::Ok` and `result::Err` for return types in futures.

-We use concept `Future<T>` instead of concrete type because we store a lot of information in future's using some template metaprogramming magic.
+We use concept `Future<T>` instead of concrete type because we store a lot of information in future's type using some template metaprogramming magic.
 Now, this can be very incovenient if you are writing an interface which accepts the future or you simply want to store a bunch of them in an STL-container.
 In this case you can use

 ### `Box`
 `Box` allows you to erase future's type.
 Suppose you have two futures: